thumbliner/thumbliner/small-talk.md

 Oh…!<br>

 So, who are you, really?
-I am, John Doe.<br>
+I am your fellow human.<br>

 Flaws?
-Standard.<br>
+The standard.<br>

-So then are you outraged by `insert headline`?
+So let’s be outraged by `insert headline`?
 Not outraged.
 Aware.<br>

-You would be if you were a real `insert label`.
+You would be if you were a pure `insert label`.
-Woah—you really made me think this through.<br>
+Woah—you made me think this through.<br>

 Do you even care?
 Look.
 Listen.<br>

-So don’t you remember what happened in `insert millennia` B.C.?
+Then don’t you remember what happened in `insert millennia` B.C.?
 I, probably, don’t.
 Should I?<br>

 You should read more.
 This is the truth.